lorenzleutgeb/kurier/README.md

 1. Start a new VM shell session via `vagrant ssh` in your terminal.

-2. Once logged in to the VM shell change into the facebook-example project directory
+2. Once logged in to the VM shell change into the kurier project directory

-		cd 02-facebook-example/
+		cd 02-kurier/

 3. Run `ngrok http 3000` ([read more about ngrok](https://ngrok.com))